Rufus Wainwright: Simple and stunning

 Posted 7th April 2014

-The Best of Rufus Wainwright at the Theatre Royal Drury Lane
+The best of Rufus Wainwright at Theatre Royal Drury Lane

 The incredible Rufus Wainwright performed for one night only at a packed Theatre Royal Drury Lane.
 No band; just Rufus, a grand piano and a couple of guitars.
 Seeing and hearing Rufus live is an experience like no other.

 The intimacy of the theatre worked superbly for the stripped-back set from an artist usually known for travelling with big bands, orchestras and choirs.
 Rufus charmed the audience with his charisma, rare ability to move between genres from opera, jazz, pop, showtunes, and of course beautiful tenor vocals.

 Lucy Wainwright Roche performed first and proved the ideal curtain-raiser with a charmingly simple set, modest light-hearted humour, and a crowd-lifting take on Bruce Springsteen’s ‘Hungry Heart’.
 Rufus followed his sister with a 21-song set that saw him flit between the piano and guitar that kept the audience on its toes for nearly two hours.